nirinasoa-herilanto/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project organisation

+On this project, I store project files outside the `app` directories and keeps it only for routing.
+For more details, you could visit the docs on [Project organisation](https://nextjs.org/docs/app/building-your-application/routing/colocation#store-project-files-outside-of-app)

+## Deployement N/A

+## Author

+Nirinasoa Herilanto